 Learn more about Whiting’s approach to responsible water use in the section below.

 To further our commitment to responsible water use, Whiting has developed a Water Strategies Committee responsible for:

 - increasing water efficiency

-- evaluating water sources that have less of an impact to the environment and communities
+- evaluating water sources that have less of an impact on the environment and communities;

 - investigating the viability of water recycling technologies.